 Normal price €6.325,00

-This is a very clear sapphire with a fresh shade of blue.
-The transparency of the stone is very good, which makes the brilliance stand out beautifully.
+This is a very clear sapphire with a fresh blue color.
+The transparency of the stone is very good, so that the brilliance comes into its own.
 Its size makes it a perfect ring stone.

 Origin: Sri Lanka

 Certificate: House certificate

 Product number: 100803

 This stone is free of visible inclusions to the naked eye.
 This stone is probably completely natural and untreated.

 This stone is suitable for use in all jewellery.

 Ruby and sapphire are both color variants of the mineral corundum.
 While red corundum is known as ruby, all other colors of corundum are called sapphire.
 Traces of elements such as vanadium, iron, chromium and titanium are responsible for the wide color palette that characterizes sapphire.

 Sapphire is derived from the Greek word "sappheiros" meaning "blue stone" and comes in the colors blue and pink.
 The most expensive and most sought after colors are royal blue, padparadscha (light pink/orange) and cornflower blue.
 Sapphire should not be too light on the one hand, but also not too dark on the other.
 Blue sapphires look best in daylight, but almost always show the pure blue in different types of artificial light.